Operating Rules – Issuing of Personal Certificates TCS

 Certificates issued by CESNET CA cannot be used to secure communication with the state administration.
 They are intended for use in national and international scientific research projects and for applications operated by CESNET, z.s.p.o. members, to increase the trustworthiness and security of electronic mail also at VŠE.

-This personal certificate is free of charge and is available to all employees and students of the University of Economics, Prague (VŠE).
+This personal certificate is free of charge and is available to all employees and students of the Prague University of Economics and Business (VŠE).

 - User Identity Verification